- The Best Indian Resume Format (Guide and Free Downloadable Template)

 Company, City (Month, Year – Month, Year)

-- Use less bullet points for older positions
+- Use fewer bullet points for older positions

 - Highlight only your most relevant experience